voschezang/coding-handbook/teams/retrospectives.md

 # Retrospectives

 A retrospective is a reflection (lookback) session with the aim of learning.
+See [templates](retrospective-templates).

 [toc]